An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: The A-MMMSE APPROACH

 \subsection{Mixed Weighted-Unweighted sum-MSE Optimization}

 In this section, we propose a heuristic warm-start strategy to accelerate the convergence of Algorithm~\ref{alg:wmmse}.
-An effective warm-start strategy provides a high-quality initial point for the main iterative process at minimal computational cost, thereby reducing overall computation time.
-Our proposed method is motivated by the observation that, although the sum-MSE minimization problem~\eqref{prob:mmse_prob} is not equivalent to the WSR maximization problem~\eqref{prob:ori_prob}, it serves as a computationally efficient proxy for obtaining precoding solutions.
-Furthermore, the structural similarity between sum-MSE minimization and the WMMSE formulation leads to comparable iterative updates and convergence paths.
-When applying BCD to problem~\eqref{prob:mmse_prob}, the update for $\mathbf{U}$ remains unchanged from~\eqref{eq:Uk}, while the precoding matrix $\mathbf{V}$ is updated as:
+An effective warm-start strategy provides a high-quality initial point for the main iterative process at minimal computational cost, thereby reducing overall computation time. {We first observe that the sum-MSE minimization problem~\eqref{prob:mmse_prob} is equivalent to the following problem:

+Compared with the weighted sum-MSE minimization problem~\eqref{prob:wmmse_prob}, this problem introduces an additional affine constraint $\mathbf{W}_{i_k} = \mathbf{I}$ for all $i_k \in \mathcal{I}$.
+Consequently, any solution obtained by solving the sum-MSE minimization problem~\eqref{prob:mmse_prob} is guaranteed to be feasible for problem~\eqref{prob:wmmse_prob}.
+Furthermore, although the convergence rate of BCD for general nonconvex problems remains an open problem~\cite{lyu2020convergence}, for convex problems, the linear convergence rate upper bound depends at least linearly on the number of block variables~\cite{sun2015improved}.
+Since the sum-MSE minimization problem~\eqref{prob:mmse_prob} has fewer block variables (specifically, no $\mathbf{W}$) than the weighted sum-MSE minimization problem~\eqref{prob:wmmse_prob}, and furthermore, the structural similarity between the two formulations leads to comparable iterative updates and convergence paths, we heuristically propose solving~\eqref{prob:mmse_prob} to provide a feasible initial solution for~\eqref{prob:wmmse_prob}, thereby accelerating the overall convergence.} When applying BCD to problem~\eqref{prob:mmse_prob}, the update for $\mathbf{U}$ remains unchanged from~\eqref{eq:Uk}, while the precoding matrix $\mathbf{V}$ is updated as: {